alx9r/StructuredResource/README.md

 ## PR: Parameters

-### [x] PR.1: Each public resource class has member variables with the [DscProperty()] attibute.
+### [x] PR.1: Each public resource class has properties with the [DscProperty()] attibute.

 **Reason**

-Parameters are passed to class-based resources via member variables with the `[DscProperty()]` attribute.
-A resource must have at least one parameter.
+Parameters are passed to class-based resources via public resource class properties with the `[DscProperty()]` attribute.
+A resource must have at least one such property.

-### [x] PR.2: Public resource class's `Ensure` member variable.
+### [x] PR.2: `Ensure` public resource property.

-A public resource class has an optional `Ensure` member.
+A public resource class has an optional `Ensure` property.
 It is of type `[Ensure]` and has default value `Present`.

 **Reason**

 The name `Ensure` should only be used to specify whether a resource is present or absent because that is its customary meaning in PowerShell DSC. `Ensure` is of type `[Ensure]` so that it can only take the values `Present` and `Absent`.  `Ensure` has default value `Present` because omitting `Ensure` should cause the resource to ensure presence.

-### [x] PR.3: Other member variables of public resource classes have no default value.
+### [x] PR.3: Other public resource properties have no default value.

 **Reason**

 Omitting optional parameters means the configuration affected by the parameter should remain unchanged.
-Omitting the default value ensures this.
+A default value for a public resource property defeats that behavior because the configuration gets set to the default value when the parameter is omitted.

-### [x] PR.4: Public resource function `Mode` parameter.
+### [x] PR.4: `Mode` public resource parameter.

 Each public resource function has a mandatory `Mode` parameter.
 The `Mode` parameter is of type `[Mode]`.  `Mode` is the first positional argument and does not have a default value.